JPardo08/re_te_lowresources/README.md

 ### Bridging the Data Gap: A Comprehensive Review of Datasets for Low-Resource Relation and Triplet Extraction
 Generative frameworks are redefining Information Extraction (IE), recasting it from Relation Extraction (RE) into open-schema Triplet Extraction (TE); the direct generation of *(subject, predicate, object)* triples.
 This progression, however, presents significant evaluation challenges in low-resource scenarios, where annotated data and supporting resources are scarce.
 This survey addresses this gap by providing a comprehensive assessment of existing benchmarks for evaluating RE and TE under these constrained conditions.
 A core contribution is the systematic summary of relevant datasets, ranging from standardized benchmarks to those designed for domain-specific and multilingual challenges.
 The survey details how these resources are applied and transformed for low-resource settings, including their use in adversarial learning and task-reformulation strategies.
 By mapping the landscape of available resources and methodologies, this work aims to guide future research toward more robust and reproducible progress in low-resource IE.

+## Keywords
+- Information Extraction
+- Relation Extraction
+- Triplet Extraction
+- Low-resources

 ## Research strategy
-This semi-systematic literature review follows the methodology outlined by * *, focusing on three key research questions about Relation Extraction (RE) and Triplet Extraction (TE) in low-resource scenarios.
+This semi-systematic literature review follows the methodology outlined by *Guidelines for performing systematic literature reviews in software engineering*[^1], focusing on three key research questions about Relation Extraction (RE) and Triplet Extraction (TE) in low-resource scenarios.

 ### Search Approach
 - **Strategy A**: Search with two-term queries only in title